Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 However, trekking in winter also offers some unique advantages.
 The trails are generally less crowded, providing a more peaceful and solitary experience.
 The snow-covered landscapes are undeniably beautiful, and the mountain views can be incredibly clear on crisp winter days.
 If you decide to undertake this trek in winter, you must be well-equipped with high-quality, warm layered clothing, including insulated boots, gloves, and hats.
 It’s also highly recommended to have prior high-altitude trekking experience and consider hiring an experienced guide who is familiar with winter conditions in the region.
 Be prepared for potential itinerary changes due to weather and trail conditions.

-Season-wise Temperature Table for Everest Three Pass Trek
+Season-wise Temperature Table for The Everest Three Pass Trek

 Autumn September – November Daytime: 10°C – 20°C (50°F – 68°F) Daytime: -5°C – 10°C (23°F – 50°F) -2°C to -15°C (28°F to 5°F) Stable, clear skies, pleasant temperatures, excellent visibility